Can a Dehydrator Start a Fire? Understanding the Risk and How to Stay Safe While Drying Food

 Types of Appliances

-When it comes to food dehydrators, not all kit is made the same—especially when you’re thinking about fire safety.
+When it comes to food dehydrators, not all kit is made the same—especially when you’re thinking about fire safety or looking for the best budget food dehydrators for home use.
 There are two main types you’ll come across in most kitchens: stackable (also called round or vertical flow) dehydrators and box-and-shelf (horizontal flow) dehydrators.
 Each has its own setup, and that can make a difference in how you use and keep an eye on them for safety.

 Stackable Dehydrators

-Stackable dehydrators have trays that stack on top of each other, with a heating element and fan usually tucked away at the base or top.
+Stackable dehydrators have trays that stack on top of each other, with a heating element and fan usually tucked away at the base or top, making them popular vegetable dehydrator machines for home kitchens.
 Air moves vertically through the trays, drying your fruits, veggies, or jerky.
 These models are often compact and can be easier to tuck away, but they sometimes have less even airflow.
 If food or oils drip down onto the heating element, it can bump up the risk of overheating or even catching fire—especially if the trays aren’t sorted properly or if the appliance is packed to the gills.

 Box-and-Shelf Dehydrators